emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/McWilliams-exam/Biochemical-Adaptation.md

 Different isoforms of these kinases can be expressed within one cell; localized kinases are utilized for optimal fxn

+Recycling of mitochondrial ADP by creatine kinases activites oxidative phosphorylation, this enzyme regulates rates of mitochondrial respiration and therefore reduces ROS production.

+Reactive Nitrogen Species (RNS) is similar to ROS.

+#### Posttranslational modifications and signaling by metabolic pathways

+Posttranslational modifications (PTMs) change the activity, location, turnover of proteins in response to shifts in metabolism.

+Acetyl-CoA: central metabolite of both carbohydrate and fatty acid catabolism and key building block for synthesis of lipids and cholesterol.

+Acetylases: use ACoA as substrate to acetylate proteins, deacetylases remove the acetyl group from proteins
+- affects almost all metabolic enzymes and nuclear regulatory proteins
+- increase in levels of ACoA indicate a high energy charge, signaling to the cell the potential for enhancing activities
+- high levels in nucleus trigger acetylation on histones which leads to loosening of chromatin structure and activation of gene expression

+HDACs reverse this process
+Sirtuins are are a type of HDAC and used NAD+ as a substrate to remove the acetyl group

+#### Metabolic control theory

+suggests that all enzyme-catalyzed steps in a pathway can contribute to the regulation of flux

+#### Aerobic metabolism

+Infoldings of inner membrane form **cristase**.

 ## All of that to say that these metabolic pathways are critical to keep regulated, and oxygen levels are critical for the function of metabolism.